 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The Board of Trustees has formally met five times during the year (the 8 February 2023 meeting was cancelled due to sickness).
-Effective oversight of funds was maintained through half termly Finance Committee meetings and monthly meetings between Chair of Trustees, Deputy Chair, Chair of Audit & Risk Committee, CEO, COO and CFO.
+The Board of Trustees has formally met six times during the year.
 The Trustee Board attendance during the year was as follows: